harshalmadnani/near-ai/trading-bot-api/README.md

 2. **API Keys**: Store all API keys securely and rotate them regularly.
 3. **Test Mode**: Always test with `isTest: true` before live trading.
 4. **Validation**: The API validates all inputs but additional validation is recommended.
-5. **Rate Limits**: Be aware of rate limits on OpenAI, Mobula, and Vercel APIs.
+5. **Rate Limits**: Be aware of rate limits on OpenAI, Hyperliquid, and Vercel APIs.

 ## Deployment to Vercel